-1.0, 13.0) Benchmark 11.1: Explore career paths within a specific Family and Consumer Sciences field.
-(NASAFACS 1.2) 4 3 2 1 0 11.1.1 Compare and contrast the differences and similarities of non-profit and profit based work settings.
-11.1.2 Analyze local opportunities for employment and entrepreneurial endeavors in Family and Consumer Sciences careers.
-11.1.3 Summarize education and training requirements and opportunities for careers in Family and Consumer Sciences.
-11.1.4 Demonstrate job acquisition skills to gain work-based learning opportunities and employment in Family and Consumer Sciences careers.
-11.1.5 Analyze the role of professional organizations aligned to a Family and Consumer Sciences field to enhance personal success.
-11.1.6 Analyze all aspects of a selected Family and Consumer related industry.
+Benchmark: 1 1.1 Explore career paths within a specific family and consumer sciences field.
+3 2 1 0 11.1.1 Analyze opportunities for employment and entrepreneurial endeavors in a family and consumer sciences field.
+11.1.2 Summarize education and training requirements and opportunities for a specific family and consumer sciences occupation family. Ī 11.1.3 Demonstrate job acquisition skills to gain work-based learning opportunities and employment in family and consumer sciences careers. Ī 11.1.4 Analyze the role of professional organizations aligned to a family and consumer sciences field to enhance personal success. Ī 11.1.5 Analyze all aspects of a selected Family and Consumer related industry.